EOxServer/eoxserver/documentation/users/operations/management.rst

 This guide will use a practical example of real high resolution RGB + near infrared satellite imagery from the SPOT mission to show how to set up an operational service.
-To add a little more complexity, the data type is 16 bit unsigned integer, which is common for many eartch observation instruments.
+To add a little more complexity, the data type is 16 bit unsigned integer, which is common for many earth observation instruments.

 Setup
 -----